-Inspired by the beloved Harry Potter book series, these magical Pumpkin Pasties are made with a buttery cinnamon pastry dough, lovingly stuffed with a sweet pumpkin filling, and then topped with the most perfect glaze.
+Inspired by the beloved Harry Potter series, these magical Pumpkin Pasties feature buttery cinnamon pastry, a sweet pumpkin filling, and a perfectly drizzled glaze.

 This recipe is what I pictured Harry and all the other Hogwarts students enjoying as they rode along to their first day of school of witchcraft and wizardry.
 And, the joy on my own children's faces as I let them eat their own pumpkin pasty is one I'll cherish forever.
 If you have Harry Potter loving kids (or grown ups) in your life, I guarantee making this for them will give you as much joy as they will have when eating it.